 A place of worship can be an important source of support for newcomers.
 For example, they can find out where to find food that meets their religious dietary needs, stay connected to their your culture and traditions and develop a social support system.

 You can find a place of worship by:

 Contacting a settlement agency.

-Finding meaningful employment can be difficult for newcomers, especially if they have low language skills.
-Many settlement agencies offer language programs and other specialize in supporting job-seekers who are new to Canada.
-You can find an agency in your community through Settlement.Org’s Services Near Me interactive map.
+Finding meaningful employment can be difficult for many newcomers.
+For refugees new to Canada this can be especially challenging, they may have added barriers of language, literacy and trauma-related mental health struggles.
+Many settlement agencies offer language programs and others specialize in supporting job-seekers who are new to Canada.
+You can find an agency in your community through Settlement.Org’s Services Near Me community services mapping tool.

-There are also social assistance programs available that newcomers may be eligible for such as Employment Insurance, Ontario Works and the Ontario Disability Support Program.
-To find out about the eligible criteria and for information on how to apply, visit InMyLanguage.Org, the Service Canada website or the ServiceOntario website.
+There are social assistance programs available that newcomers may be eligible for such as Employment Insurance, Ontario Works and the Ontario Disability Support Program.
+To find out about eligiblity and application information, visit Settlement.Org, the Service Canada website or the ServiceOntario website.

 To check if a charity if legitimate, you can look them up on the Canada Revenue Agency (CRA) Charities Listings webpage.
 All charities that are registered are listed on this site along with their registered charity number.
 You can also call the Canada Revenue Agency toll free at 1-877-442-2899.